dergigi/dergigi.github.io/collections/_threads/2021-03-13-failure-to-understand-proof-of-work.md

 more reward = more stake), and having no natural resistance to timestamp manipulation attacks, for example.

+Proof of work solves these exact problems.
+It decentralizes the selection process, creates physical proof of what happened, has real externalized costs, and decentralizes [time].

 The question of whether proof of work is wasteful or not can\'t be asked without understanding the problem it solves.
 Understanding the problem properly will lead you to the conclusion that there is no other way to